SkaMateria/Museum_GO/README.md

         - Done for now, probably needs refactoring for when we have Session
     - Creates a new visit instance
         - Done
+    - A user also knows the museums they've visited
+        - Done

 * A user should be able to comment on a museum page
     - A comment form on the museum show page
         - Done